isabella232/www-event-2020-04-virtual/pages/sponsors.md

 * Bring more value to your employees to help them perform their job better or advance in their career
 * Build your companies reputation by supporting a 501(c)(3) non-for profit organization

+Sponsors are encouraged to hold a virtual drawing to collect leads.
+Share with us your prize and the url for attendees to enter your drawing and we will help promote it on the event website, in pre-event emails, in the pre-event blog post and any other pre-event communications.
+This opportunity  is available to all sponsorship levels.

 ### **Option #1 $1,000 USD**
 * Logo on official event webpage
 * Mention on a slide prior to the actual training slide